mozsearch/mozsearch/docs/analysis.md

   - `sym`: The searchfox symbol for this super.
   - `props`: An array of strings whose presence indicates a semantic attribute:
     - `virtual`: It's a virtual base class if present.
+  - `layout`: An optional field to list the super classes' fields for classes which has template specialization in their class hierarchy.
+    This information is used by the class field layout table.
+    - `pretty`: The pretty name/identifier for this super class.
+This information is provided here in order to avoid another lookup.
+    - `sizeBytes`: Same as the top-level `sizeBytes`.
+    - `alignmentBytes`: Same as the top-level `alignmentBytes`.
+    - `ownVFPtrBytes`: Same as the top-level `ownVFPtrBytes`.
+    - `supers`: Same as the top-level `supers`.
+    - `fields`: Same as the top-level `fields`.
 - `methods`: For class-like symbols, an array of:
   - `pretty`: The pretty name/identifier for this method.
   - `sym`: The searchfox symbol for this method.